buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Entities/IfcPropertyDependencyRelationship.md

 # IfcPropertyDependencyRelationship

-An _IfcPropertyDependencyRelationship_ describes an identified dependency between the value of one property and that of another.
+An _IfcPropertyDependencyRelationship_ describes an identified dependency between the value of one property and that of another.<!-- end of definition -->

 > HISTORY  New entity in IFC2x2